cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

   - To help us be clear about our conjectures, and make it easy to review the history of our through process.

+(10) Two persons presented with the same evidence may honestly disagree, even if they are relying on the same patterns of plausible reasoning.
+Their backgrounds may be different.
+My unexpressed, inarticulate grounds, my whole background may influence my evaluation of experimental or judicial evidence.
+They may influence still more my evaluation of the indications for or against my plan of the solution, and this is not unreasonable.
+It is reasonable that, working at the solution of a problem, I should attach more weight than under other conditions to the promptings of my background and less weight to distinctly formulated grounds: to stir up relevant material hidden somewhere in the background is the thing I am working for.

+Still, it seems to me that one of the principal assets of a seasoned problem-solver is that he is able to deal astutely with indications for or against the workability of his plan, as a well-trained naturalist deals with experimental evidence, or an experienced lawyer with legal evidence.

+## 9. A few words to the teacher